wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-using-tags.md

 ## Next Steps

-- For an introduction to using Azure PowerShell when deploying resources, see [Using Azure PowerShell with Azure Resource <!-- deleted by customization Manager](./powershell-azure-resource-manager.md) --><!-- keep by customization: begin --> Manager](/documentation/articles/powershell-azure-resource-manager) <!-- keep by customization: end -->.
+- For an introduction to using Azure PowerShell when deploying resources, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager).
-- For an introduction to using Azure CLI when deploying resources, see [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource <!-- deleted by customization Management](./xplat-cli-azure-resource-manager.md) --><!-- keep by customization: begin --> Management](/documentation/articles/xplat-cli-azure-resource-manager) <!-- keep by customization: end -->.
+- For an introduction to using Azure CLI when deploying resources, see [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](/documentation/articles/xplat-cli-azure-resource-manager).
-- For an introduction to using the preview portal, see [Using the Azure preview portal to manage your Azure <!-- deleted by customization resources](./resource-group-portal.md) --><!-- keep by customization: begin --> resources](/documentation/articles/resource-group-portal) <!-- keep by customization: end -->
+- For an introduction to using the preview portal, see [Using the Azure preview portal to manage your Azure resources](/documentation/articles/resource-group-portal)